pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 ### Chapter 1: Friday Morning

 The air in the squad room at New Scotland Yard was already turning foul, already acquiring that peculiar quality of wrongness that would, in the days to come, seep into the very bones of the city.
 It was a unique London cocktail, but one brewed in some infernal chemist's laboratory: a million coal fires belching their sooty exhalations, the damp miasma rising from the Thames like the breath of something long drowned, and the poisonous exhaust of stalled motorcars, all stewed together under a lid of thermal inversion that pressed down upon the city like the palm of an indifferent god.
 It was an atmosphere you could taste, metallic and sharp and fundamentally wrong on the back of the tongue, as if the very act of breathing was an act of slow self-poisoning.
-It coated the windows with a greasy, yellow film that seemed almost organic in its insistence, turning the early morning light into a jaundiced glare that offered no warmth, only a sickly illumination that revealed rather than concealed the dust motes dancing in the stale air like the ashes of some vast, invisible crematorium.
+It coated the windows with a greasy, yellow film that seemed almost organic in its insistence, turning the early morning light into a jaundiced glare that offered no warmth, only a sickly illumination that revealed rather than concealed the dust motes dancing in the stale air like the ashes of some vast, invisible crematorium, each particle catching the amber light like flecks of corrupt citrine.

 The room was a purgatory of small, insistent noises that scraped against the mind.
 The ceaseless, shrill ringing of Bakelite telephones, each demanding an answer that could not be given, each ring a tiny cry of bureaucratic desperation.
 The wet, hacking coughs of a dozen overworked constables, a percussive symphony of bronchitis that echoed the city's own laboured, failing breathing, each spasm a reminder of lungs slowly filling with poison.
 The rustle of paper, the scrape of chairs on worn linoleum, the low murmur of voices trying desperately to impose order on a world that was quietly, insistently, falling apart at the seams.